unosquare/pigpio-dotnet/README.md

 As a programmer, the choice is yours.
 You can call the netive methods either directly or via the comprhensive API of PiGpio.net.

-## Example of blinking an LED with native calls
+## Example of blinking an LED with direct native calls

 ```csharp
 Setup.GpioInitialise();